-What are broker non-votes?
+■ What are broker non-votes?

 The New York Stock Exchange permits brokers to vote their customers' shares on routine matters when the brokers have not received voting instructions from their customers.
 Proposal 2 is a routine matter on which brokers may vote in this way.
 Brokers may not vote their customers' shares on non-routine matters unless they have received voting instructions from their customers.
-Proposals 1, 3, 4 and 5 are non-routine matters because their customers have not provided instructions are called broker non-votes.
+Proposals 1, 3, 4 and 5 are non-routine matters.
+Shares that are not voted by brokers on non-routine matters because their customers have not provided instructions are called broker non-votes.

-What is the effect of abstentions and broker non-votes?
+■ What is the effect of abstentions and broker non-votes?